Language and Page Formatting Options

 No object (name: translator) has been registered for this threadWith this update, this behavior has been modified and the described errors are now properly written to the log file.

-- Prior to this update, a double click on thebutton in the dialog window led to listing the cluster twice.
-With this update, the underlying source code has been modified to address this issue, and the cluster is now listed only once regardless of how many times the button was pressed.
+- Prior to this update, a double click on the Connect button in the Add Existing Cluster dialog window led to listing the cluster twice.
+With this update, the underlying source code has been modified to address this issue, and the cluster is now listed only once regardless of how many times the Connect button was pressed.

 - Previously, when attempting to create a service that referenced the same global resource twice, the luci application terminated unexpectedly with the following message: